nchecherina/Natalie_Data_Portfolio/README.md

+## graph 3:

-## graph 3: star type impact on how many super-earth exoplanets are orbiting it
+## graph 4: star type impact on how many super-earth exoplanets are orbiting it

-## graph 4: number of jovian planets vs total exoplanets in extrasolar star systems
+## graph 5: number of jovian planets vs total exoplanets in extrasolar star systems